Get Involved

 Interns will have the opportunity to work with low-income landlords of two or three-family homes who rely on collecting rent to pay their bills, keep the property in good repair, and pay their taxes and mortgage.
 They are often referred to as the mom and pops and offer moderately priced housing.
 Interns will be able to work virtually with our team defending against tenants who have not paid rent or refuse the landlord’s access to the apartment to make repairs, assist landlords to access financial assistance, assist in the Lawyer for the Day program as well as in eviction cases.
 Interns’ daily responsibilities include: conducting intakes, interviewing clients, drafting motions, answering discovery requests, and working in our virtual Lawyer for the Day program.
 Interns may participate in court mediation sessions, and 3:03 certified interns may appear in court hearings or the Lawyer for the Day program.
 Interns are also asked to conduct legal research.
 Interns are required to be available for the Friday Case Review virtual meeting.
 All this will be done under the supervision of the Landlord Advocacy Project Staff Attorneys Kevin Walsh, Alexandra Roman and Tim Dills.

 Interns in the Unemployment unit will have the unique opportunity to work at multiple stages of the unemployment process, including initial client meetings to assess the merits of the case, conducting research to support the client’s claim, and drafting memoranda on cases.
 Law students will have the opportunity to prepare and represent clients at administrative appeal hearings.
 Interns representing clients at administrative hearings will be able to conduct direct and cross-examinations of witnesses and closing arguments.
 For unemployment cases that are not taken for in-house representation, interns will be able to develop their interview skills when calling claimants to get more information regarding the claimant’s separation or discharge.
 This information will be used to draft referral memos to be sent to Pro Bono Attorneys who will then represent the claimant in their DUA hearing.
-All this will be done under the supervision of the Unemployment Unit Staff Attorney Elizabeth Mason.

 Wage and hour interns will focus more on legal research and case preparation.
 Interns will be expected to: conduct intakes at clinic, interview clients to determine potential claims, and draft records requests and demand letters.
 Interns will also be asked to perform research for specific cases and review any documents necessary to pursue a claim.
 In the spring semester, the wage and hour unit can support only a single intern per semester or several interns who split their time with other units.
 The Employment case review is held on Tuesday afternoons, but it is not a deal breaker if an applicant is not available during that time.